 Alex’s Lemonade Stand Foundation is one of the leading funders of pediatric cancer research in the US and Canada.
 Since its inception in 2005, ALSF has funded more than 1,000 projects at nearly 150 institutions across the United States and Canada.

 The Childhood Cancer Data Lab, an initiative of Alex’s Lemonade Stand Foundation, was founded in August 2017 with the mission of empowering pediatric cancer experts poised for the next big discovery with the knowledge, data, and tools to reach it.
-The Data Lab is comprised of a team of software developers, data scientists and designers who are driven to build software systems, analytical workflows, and training programs in service of this mission.
-Members of the Data Lab simultaneously contribute childhood cancer research and to the open science and open source software communities.
+The Data Lab is a team of software developers, data scientists, designers, and community managers who are driven to build software systems, analytical workflows, and training programs in service of this mission.
+Members of the Data Lab simultaneously contribute to childhood cancer research and to the open science and open source software communities.

 Position Overview, Duties and Responsibilities

-The Data Lab data scientist is a point person on data-intensive cancer biology within the lab and a senior member of the data science team.
+The Data Scientist is a point person on data-intensive cancer biology within the lab and a senior member of the data science team.
 The Data Lab data science team activities include a mix of research, short training workshops, and conceptualization of data-processing systems.

 All employees of the Foundation undertake other duties as needed and special projects as assigned.
 All positions at ALSF require occasional non-traditional work hours including evenings and weekends.

-- Candidates with a proven record of collaborative scientific research preferred.
+- A proven record of collaborative scientific research